SergeiShologin/WeWatch/README.md

 # WeWatch
-WeWatch is an application for watching videos together with friends, featuring text and video chat functions.
+WeWatch - it is a web application for watching videos together with friends, featuring text and video chat functions.